armijnhemel/binaryanalysis-ng/src/identification/README.md

 The Meilisearch database script extracts strings, function names and variable names to put into Meilisearch.
 The search script only uses the strings.

+This method is very noisy due to how Meilisearch works, so it is not recommended to use except as a last resort.

 ## VulnerableCode in BANG

 Data in VulnerableCode can be accessed via a Web API.
 Code that wraps around